 Learn more about how to read food labels.

 2) Cut back on highly salted foods and condiments

 Whether at home or when eating out, limit how much you eat of:

 - savoury snack biscuits and salted nuts

 - tomato sauce, mayonnaise, commercial sauces and salad dressings

-- canned or packet soups, packet seasonings (e.g. 2-minute noodles), stock cubes, stock powder, soup cubes, gravy powder, (other than those labelled ‘no added salt’, ‘low salt’ or ‘salt reduced’)
+- canned or packet soups, packet seasonings (for example 2-minute noodles), stock cubes, stock powder, soup cubes, gravy powder, (other than those labelled ‘no added salt’, ‘low salt’ or ‘salt reduced’)

 - soy sauce, fish sauce, other Asian sauces, condiments and foods

 - fish canned in brine and smoked fish